 For practical reasons, the value of a function fun for argument a shall be written as fun.a rather than fun(a).
 Why this is practical will be seen a little later.
-The expression fun.a = ? $$(2.1-1)$$ means that fun is not defined for a.
+The expression means that fun is not defined for a.
 It does not mean that "?" is anything like an "undefined element".
-The expression fun.a = ? stands for fun.a = !
+The expression fun.a = ? stands for not (∃b)(fun.a=b)